Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts

 Inputlog 9.5 accurately logs keystrokes for alphabetic languages but cannot access IME state information.
 That is, it correctly records key events for Latin letters but cannot distinguish the subsequent Chinese character-generation or confirmation steps.
 These unrecorded processes appear as missing values (–) in columns I of Tables \ref{tab:john-keydown} and \ref{tab:jane-keydown}.
 By contrast, Hylog allows IKIs to be separated from the keypress latency and computed continuously from letter entry through pinyin composition, character confirmation, and word insertion, and it further integrates IME output.
 The resulting disparity is instructive.
 At the smallest sublexical level (letters), Inputlog and Hylog yield broadly comparable values—around 500 ms versus 200–400 ms, depending on participant and filtering---thereby confirming that both systems capture motor-level timing reliably.

 The divergence comes in the non-alphabetic columns: Hylog identifies additional peaks in the characters and IME events, with mean latencies near 0.6–1.1 s.
-These extended intervals reflect not mechanical hesitation but the computational and cognitive cost of conversion within the IME interface.
 Because Inputlog cannot register those events, its \textit{total} column merges their key presses with their flanking intervals, thereby smoothing away the very temporal patterns that define non-alphabetic input.

 Finally, these observations clarify a broader methodological point.
 As mentioned, Inputlog's ready-made pause analysis module---like most tools of its generation---computes events as keydown--keydown intervals, effectively combining keyhold duration and inter key latency into a single measure.
 Hylog, by contrast, distinguishes between \textit{dwell time} (keydown--keyup) and genuine \textit{interkeystroke intervals} (keyup--keydown).
 This distinction enables a finer temporal decomposition of mixed-script activity that becomes crucial when input involves multi-stage events such as character conversion or IME confirmation, which have no mechanical equivalent in alphabetic typing.